tapyu/notes/phase_screen_model/main.typ

   date: "May 16, 2023",
 )

-= GNSS measurement models
+= Modeling the scintillation impairment in GNSS measurements

-Let us start with the most fundamental concept in GNSS: the time that the satellite-transmited signal takes to reach the receiver/user, $tau$.
+Let us start with the most fundamental concept in GNSS: the time $tau$ that the satellite-transmitted signal takes to reach the receiver.
 We first model the code and carrier phase pseudorange measurements are modelled separately.

-== Code phase pseudorange measurement
+== Code pseudorange measurement

 Considering that the GNSS signals are propagating at the speed of light #cite(<teunissenSpringerHandbookGlobal2017>, supplement: "p.
 5"), we have: